CJMvS/BinMatPackage/README.md

 rely on previous programming experience.

+The package is available on CRAN:

+https://cran.r-project.org/web/packages/BinMat/index.html

-The package is available on CRAN: https://cran.r-project.org/web/packages/BinMat/index.html Please see the associated vignette for detailed descriptions of all the functions, and worked examples. https://cran.r-project.org/web/packages/BinMat/vignettes/BinMat.html
+Please see the associated vignette for detailed descriptions of all the functions, and worked examples:

+https://cran.r-project.org/web/packages/BinMat/vignettes/BinMat.html

-The R Shiny application version of this package is available here: https://clarkevansteenderen.shinyapps.io/BINMAT/
+The R Shiny application version of this package is available here:

+https://clarkevansteenderen.shinyapps.io/BINMAT/